nedwors/hopper/README.md

 If you want to add your own connection, ensure your connection class implements the `Connection` interface, and then add it under the `driver` config key of the relevant connection key.
 For the configuration of each connection, see their respective sections.

 #### Sqlite
-Hopper stores all Sqlite databases withina relative directory in the database directory of your application.
+Hopper stores all Sqlite databases within a relative directory in the database directory of your application.
 You can configure the name of the directory in the config file:
 ```php
 ...